 The world of freelance development can be a lucrative career.
 With so much demand for mobile applications, desktop applications, and web software, you can find clients in a variety of industries.

 However, being a freelance developer also means that you are your own boss.
 You need to take care of all the tasks involved in running a business.
-Invoicing is, of course, one of the most essential elements of this because doing it incorrectly will affect your income.
+Creating and sending your freelancing invoice is, of course, one of the most essential elements of this because doing it incorrectly will affect your income.